 Nolij is a web-based document imaging and management solution used by departments to electronically collect, store, and manage business files online.

 An @Stanford email account is one of the benefits of a regular full service SUNet ID.
-Your campus email is hosted on Office 365 (Microsoft Exchange online) or Google Apps, as determined by your affiliation with the University.
+Your campus email is hosted on Office 365 (Microsoft Exchange online) or G Suite (formerly Google Apps), as determined by your affiliation with the University.

 The Secure Email service is designed for members of the Stanford community who plan to use email to transmit Protected Health Information (PHI) in accordance with the HIPAA guidelines.
 The most frequent use of this service will be from the Stanford School of Medicine.